Bonny Sengupta

-Bonny Sengupta (born Anupriyo Sengupta on 10 August 1990) is an Indian film actor who predominantly works in the Bengali film industry.
+Bonny Sengupta (born Anupriyo Sengupta on 10 August 1990) is an Indian film actor who considers who predominantly works in the Bengali film industry.
 He made his debut in 2014 with Borbaad directed by Raj Chakraborty.
 It was followed by another Raj Chakraborty directorial Parbona Ami Chartey Tokey in 2015, which earned him recognition and critical acclaim.

 Personal life

 Bonny Sengupta was born in a family of film artists, to father Anup Sengupta and mother Piya Sengupta.
 He is the grandson of stage-actor and director Sukhen Das.
 He is the nephew of Indraneil Sengupta.

 Sengupta joined the Bharatiya Janata Party in 2021, before the 2021 West Bengal Legislative Assembly election.
 He quit the party in 2022 citing "The party has failed to keep their commitments as promised for the state of West Bengal or for Bengali film industry."

 Career

 Sengupta worked as an assistant director with Raj Chakraborty for Yoddha: The Warrior, before his career as an actor.
 He made his silver screen debut in 2014 with Borbaad directed by Raj Chakraborty.
 It was followed by Parbona Ami Chartey Tokey in 2015, which was also directed by Raj Chakraborty.

 He has collaborated multiple times with Koushani Mukherjee for the portrayal of the lead actress in many of his films.
 In 2019, he acted in the Haranath Chakraborty directorial Bhootchakra Pvt.
 Ltd..
 In 2017, he starred in Jio Pagla directed by Ravi Kinagi and Tomake Chai directed by Rajiv Kumar Biswas.
 After starring in a series of romantic comedy films, in 2021 he starred in FIR No. 339/07/06 along with Ankush Hazra.
 He has collaborated multiple times with the directors Raja Chanda, Saptaswa Basu and Rajiv Kumar Biswas.

 Since 2022, he has starred in multiple critically acclaimed films including Antarjaal (2022), Jotugriho (2022), Ahalya (2024) and Robins Kitchen (2024).
 He repaired with Koushani Mukherjee in Subho Bijoya (2022) the romantic comedies Sob Koro Prem Koro Na (2023) and Hangama.com (2025).
 In 2025, he made his debut in the Odia film industry with Ajira Rebati.